FREE SHIPPING on orders of $99 or more see details* (Exclusions apply, click for details)

 Magnetic Dovetail Saw Guides make it easier than ever to achieve perfect dovetails with your handsaw.
 Using powerful rare earth magnets covered with a low friction membrane, these dovetail saw guides by David Barron securely hold the blade of your dovetail saw at the desired angle as you hand cut your dovetails.
 The guide enables you to cut closer to your layout lines, straight and true for each cut, which means you will spend less time having to pare away material with a chisel to obtain a good fit.

 The jig lets you cut the pins and tails for both through and half-blind dovetails.
-Made in the U.K. from anodized aluminum, there are 5 models (angles) available.
+Made in Canada from anodized aluminum, there are 5 models (angles) available.
 The steeper angles are often used with softwoods, while the shallow angles are for hardwoods, but in essence the angle (sometimes called slope) you choose is really just a personal preference.

 In use, the guide stands 1-1/8" above your work and will reduce your saw's overall cutting depth ability accordingly.
 The guide works well with almost any type of backsaw with a large enough blade.
 In his video, David Barron recommends the smooth-cutting Gyokucho 372 Japanese Dovetail Saw, which features impulse-hardened teeth for long-lasting sharpness.